 While at its mostly-annual developers conference, Apple announced and previewed MacOS High Sierra, a major update to the MacOS Sierra operating system, which released last year for Macs.
-Although the update is not yet available for consumers to download and use, developers have access to a beta version now, and the public beta will be available for anyone to try next month.
+Although the update won't be available for consumers to download and use until 25 September, both developers and the public have had access to a beta version all summer long.

-To help you get acquainted with the software now, we've rounded up everything you need to know about it, including its biggest features.
+To help you get acquainted with features in the beta, we've rounded up everything you need to know about High Sierra.

 What is MacOS High Sierra?

 On 5 June, Apple previewed the next version of MacOS.
 It's called High Sierra.
 Many of the new features include behind-the-scene updates that will make your Mac seem faster and more secure.
 For instance, the new OS will allow for VR and AR content.
 Safari also got a number of improvements, including the ability block autoplay videos and stop advertisers from tracking you, among other things.

 What does MacOS High Sierra feature?

 VR and AR